kyoon55/my-tech/doc/Misc/a-tutorial-about-creating-an-AWS-basic-infrastructure,-with-VPC,-publicc,-and-private-subnets,-IGW,-NAT,-security-groups,-EC2-and-RDS-that-runs-postgresql.md

 ## 8. Summary
 Congratulations!
 You have successfully created a basic infrastructure on AWS.
 You have set up a VPC with public and private subnets, configured routing and gateways, established security groups, and launched EC2 instances and an RDS instance running PostgreSQL.

-Feel free to explore and expand on this basic infrastructure to meet your specific requirements.
-AWS offers a wide range of services and features to enhance your infrastructure's capabilities.
-Happy building!

-Note: Kindly remove the credits and conclusion section if required.